buaazp/zimg/README.md

 > We stand on the shoulders of giants.

 [libevent](https://github.com/libevent/libevent): Provides a sophisticated framework for buffered network IO.
-[libevhtp](https://github.com/ellzey/libevhtp): A more flexible replacement for libevent's httpd API.
+[libevhtp](https://github.com/ellzey/libevhtp): A more flexible replacement for libevent's httpd API. *[Note]: zimg contains libevhtp.*
 [imagemagick](http://www.imagemagick.org/script/magick-wand.php): A software suite to create, edit, compose, or convert bitmap images.
 [memcached](https://github.com/memcached/memcached): A distributed memory object caching system.
 [lua](http://www.lua.org/): Lua is a lightweight multi-paradigm programming language designed as a scripting language with extensible semantics as a primary goal.